nutanix/nutanix.ansible/README.md

 # Nutanix Ansible
-Official nutanix ansible collections
+Official nutanix ansible collection

 # About
-Nutanix ansible collections <font color=rolyalblue>nutanix.ncp</font> is the official Nutanix ansible collections to automate Nutanix Cloud Platform (ncp).
+Nutanix ansible collection <font color=rolyalblue>nutanix.ncp</font> is the official Nutanix ansible collection to automate Nutanix Cloud Platform (ncp).

 It is designed keeping simplicity as the core value.
 Hence it is
 1. Easy to use
 2. Easy to develop